AllenInstitute/asap-modules/docs/README.rst

 Installation
 ############

-Please refer the documentation :ref:`here <readme/installation>`_ on how to install and use ASAP modules
+Please refer the documentation :ref:`readme/installation`_ on how to install and use ASAP modules

 How to run
 ##########